 How to Optimize Corporate Training Courses with Learning Analytics?

-The personalization of training programs can maximize training return on investment.
-And did you know the data generated by employees can reveal their learning needs?
-Learning analytics can help you design personalized corporate training programs.
+Did you know that the data generated by employees can reveal their learning needs?
+Learning analytics can help you design personalized corporate training.

 When a company invests in eLearning, they expect a high training ROI.
 L&D teams are working to constantly adapt their corporate training programs to fit the needs of their organizations and employees.
 Did you know companies can leverage company data with learning analytics to enhance the quality of their employee training?